Treatment and Cure:

-Whatever anybody says the truth is that you are the only person who can cure your fear of success.
+Whatever anybody says the truth is that you are the only person who can cure your success anxiety.
 Any cure – that is any solution that eliminates the problem, rather than just masking it or making it better, by definition involves breaking the mental ties between success and your flight-or-fight responses.

-Vanquish Fear & Anxiety for Fear of Success is very effective at guiding you through a system of surprisingly enjoyable, yet powerful processes for breaking those mental ties.
+Vanquish Fear & Anxiety for Success Anxiety is very effective at guiding you through a system of surprisingly enjoyable, yet powerful processes for breaking those mental ties.

 If self-help techniques haven't worked, talk to your GP.
 You may need professional help from a psychiatrist (a doctor who specializes in mental health conditions) or other therapist.
 For many people, the best treatment for phobias is behavioral therapy.